V/H/S/Halloween: "Diet Phantasma" (frame narrative) — Prologue

-The frame narrative focuses on the documentary experiment scene in 1982.
+The frame narrative focuses on a documented experiment series in 1982.
 The Octagon Company is planning to launch a new soda called "Diet Phantasma".
 They bring in multiple test subjects to try the formula before the beverage is put on shelves.
-The COO of the company, Dr Rothschild, is also brought in to view the subject reviews.
+The COO of the company, Dr. Rothschild, is also brought in to view the subject reviews.
 However, the subjects are unaware that the soda is made with the extract of vicious poltergeists.
 The first subject, a man designated 37, tries it; he soon begins to bleed from his eyes and face.
-The can then busts tendrils everywhere which attach to his face.
+The can then bust tendrils which attach to his face, tearing off his jaw.
 The body and the room are then cleaned up for the next subjects.